tkoch96/root_dns_latency/root_dns_latency.md

 Relevant statistics and their implications on user-perceived latency are presented in Table \ref{tab:isi_cache_hit_rate_stats}.
 We find that daily cache miss rates of the resolver range from .1% to 4.5%, with a median value of .5%.
 This is quite a wide range of cache miss rates, and is potentially skewed by the traffic generated by the internet measurement lab (ISI).
 However, assessing the latency implications for cache miss rates higher than the median is simply a multiplicative factor and the qualitative conclusions are the same. \break \break
 To calculate the impact of root latency on user experience, assume that a web page load takes N seconds, that there are M serial DNS requests per page, that the root latency is k seconds, and that the cache miss rate is p.
 Then, the resulting (average) latency due to root DNS resolution per page load is given by $pMk$, which, as a fraction of PLT is $\frac{p M k}{N}$. \break \break
 Although N and k depend on a number of factors difficult to measure, p can be measured for each recursive resolver (as shown in Table \ref{tab:isi_cache_hit_rate_stats}), and M is relatively constant.
 To demonstrate this last point, we performed page loads for 500 popular domains using the Selenium web-browser and calculated the number of blocking DNS requests per page load using methods in \cite{sundaresan2013web}.
 We find 95% of requests resulted in M $\leq$ 3 and so use this in what follows. \break
-As exaggerated upper bounds on the impact of root DNS latency, we choose N = 3 and k = .5 \footnote{ According to [http archive], and RIPE Atlas, these are quite conservative estimates. }.
+As exaggerated upper bounds on the impact of root DNS latency, we choose N = 3 and k = .5 \footnote{ According to [http archive], RIPE Atlas, and the results from ISI itself, these are quite conservative estimates. }.
 Hence, supposing root latency is completely removed from the equation, a user saves, on average, 8 ms per page load.
 As a percentage of the total page load time, this is .25\%, which is measurable, but not significant.
 Note that for a conservative estimate of the cache miss rate of 4.5%, this would translate to approximately 2.3% of a single page load. \break \break
 As a visualization of this these results, Figure \ref{fig:isi_root_dns_latency} shows a CDF of root DNS latency experienced for queries over 2018.
 Requests that do not generate a query to a root server are counted as having a root latency of 0.